-When contaminant levels are unsafe, Idaho Fish Consumption Advisory Program (IFCAP) may recommend that people limit or avoid eating certain species of fish caught in certain places.
+When contaminant levels are unsafe, Idaho Fish Consumption Advisory Project (IFCAP) may recommend that people limit or avoid eating certain species of fish caught in certain places.
 IFCAP does this by issuing a Fish Advisory.

 A fish advisory means that you should be aware of the amount of certain types of fish you should eat.
 A fish advisory doesn't mean that you should stop fishing in a favorite lake or stream.
 Idaho fish are an excellent source of good nutrition.
 We encourage you to keep fishing and continue enjoying healthy meals.